-- 1. All rules (pages 8-13) apply. - 2.
-Current COVID-19 guidelines given by the University of Illinois will be enforced during 4-H activities. - 3.
-All exhibits must have been grown and cared for by the exhibitor as a part of their current 4-H crops project. - 4.
-Crop plants should be shown in top condition roots should be well washed and displayed in clear plastic bags-not buckets. - 5.
-Crop plants will be judged upon size, maturity, variety, freedom from pests and damage, and structural correctness. - 6.
-All entries not exhibited according to class requirements and show rules can be dropped a letter grade at the discretion of the judge. - 7.
+- 1. All rules (pages 9-13) apply. - 2.
+Crop plants should be shown in top condition roots should be well washed and displayed in clear plastic bagsnot buckets. - 3.
+Crop plants will be judged upon size, maturity, variety, freedom from pests and damage, and structural correctness. - 4.
+All entries not exhibited according to class requirements and show rules can be dropped a letter grade at the discretion of the judge. - 5.
 Exhibitors should participate in conference judging.
-If not available for conference judging, please complete answers on page 12, 4-H Show rule #6 as to information on project. - 8.
-One entry per class only. - 9.
-Three State Fair Delegate total may be selected from (SF) classes.
-One State Fair Delegate may be selected from (SFR) class. - 10.
-Three trophies may be presented to: Best Of Show Crops
+If not available for conference judging, please complete answers on page 12, 4-H Show rule #6 as to information on project. - 6.
+One entry per class only. - 7.
+Three State Fair Delegates may be selected from the following classes: SF 50170, 50171, 50172, 50173. - 8.
+Three trophies may be presented to: Best of Show Crops

-Soybeans: (SF)
+Soybeans (SF 50170)

 Exhibit five fresh soybean plants (include root system that is washed) that are representative of member's 4-H project field.
 List variety, date of planting and whether drilled or row beans on a 3" x 5" card; OR, exhibit an experimental or educational project related to one experience from your project.
 Include explanation for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H Crop record found online @ 4-H.illinois.edu, an FFA crops record, or similar information.
+Include the member's crop records with the exhibit, such as the 4-H Crop record found online at 4-H.illinois.edu, an FFA crops record, or similar information.
 Tabletop display should be limited to 2' wide and 15" deep and maximum poster size 22" x 30".
 Exhibits over 4" tall will be placed on the floor.

-Corn: (SF)
+Corn (SF 50171)

 Exhibit two fresh plants of field corn (include root system that is washed) that are representative of member's 4-H project field.
 List variety and date of planting on 3" x 5" card OR exhibit an experimental or educational project related to one experience from your project.
 Include explanation for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H Crop record found online @ 4-H.illinois.edu, an FFA crops record, or similar information.
+Include the member's crop records with the exhibit, such as the 4-H Crop record found online at 4-H.illinois.edu, an FFA crops record, or similar information.
 Tabletop display should be limited to 2' wide and 15" deep and maximum poster size 22" x 30".
 Exhibits over 4" tall will be placed on the floor.

-Small Grains: (SF)
+Small Grains (SF 50172)

 Exhibit one gallon of the current year's crop of oat, wheat, rye or barley that is representative of the member's 4-H project field.
-List variety and date of planting on a 3" x 5" card or exhibit an experimential or educational project related to one experience from your project.
+List variety and date of planting on a 3" x 5" card or exhibit an experimental or educational project related to one experience from your project.
 Include explanation for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H Crop record found online @ 4-H.illinois. edu, an FFA crops record, or similar information.
+Include the member's crop records with the exhibit, such as the 4-H Crop record found online at 4-H.illinois.edu, an FFA crops record, or similar information.
 Tabletop display should be limited to 2' wide and 15" deep and maximum poster size 22" X 30".
 Exhibits over 4' will be placed on the floor.

-Alfalfa/Hay: (county only)
+Alfalfa/Hay (County Only)

 Exhibit one flake of hay/alfalfa (current year) approximately 2 1⁄2 lbs. bagged or boxed OR sample of haylage approximately 5 lbs.; in closed container that is representative of the member's 4-H project field.
 List variety, date of planting, and which cutting the alfalfa is on a 3" x 5" card.
 Include explanation for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H Crop record found online @ 4-H.illinois.edu, an FFA crops record, or similar information.
+Include the member's crop records with the exhibit, such as the 4-H Crop record found online at 4-H.illinois.edu, an FFA crops record, or similar information.

+Crops Innovation Class (SF 50173)

-Crops Innovation Class: (SF) - (Open to youth enrolled in Crops.)
+Open to youth enrolled in Crops.